openimis/openimis-dist_dkr/claimsense/README.md

 1. **Draft / fetch** — The dashboard loads a claim, either from mock data or a live openIMIS FHIR `Claim` bundle.
 2. **Rule pass** — Seven deterministic rules run against the claim: required fields, ICD-10 format, visit date sanity, item/service codes, coverage window, amount-vs-items match, and amount-reasonableness thresholds.
 3. **Score** — Each failed rule deducts points (errors −20, warnings −10) off a base of 100, producing a color-coded status: 🟢 Ready · 🟡 Needs Review · 🔴 High Risk.
-4. **Explain** — Every error is batched into a single Claude API call that returns a short, non-technical explanation and fix suggestion per rule.
+4. **Explain** — Every error is batched into a single Gemini API call that returns a short, non-technical explanation and fix suggestion per rule.
 5. **Correct & re-validate** — The clerk edits flagged fields inline; the claim is re-scored instantly, no resubmission needed.
 6. **Submit** — Once all *errors* (not warnings) clear, a FHIR R4 `ClaimResponse` is built and POSTed to openIMIS — or held in mock mode until credentials are live.